 Sleep is an easy one – make sure your child has enough rest.
 Tryouts are exhausting, physically and emotionally.

-On the food front, make sure they’re getting protein, vegetables, fruit and enough carbs to fuel them and replenish afterwards.
+Make sure they’re getting protein, vegetables, fruit and enough carbs to fuel them and replenish afterwards.
 Encourage good choices and make sure they are replacing the fluids they are losing.
 Minimize processed foods and dyes – our son is allergic to them, but, even if they’re not, dyes and additives can adversely affect cognitive skills.
-I will admit, I am a little bit of a control freak when it comes to food, but, in my case it’s par for the course when your child once had 19 food allergies and the slightest hint of dairy can still send them running for the loo within 30 seconds.
+I will admit, I am a little bit of a control freak when it comes to food.
+In my case though, it’s par for the course when your child once had 19 food allergies and the slightest hint of dairy can still send them running for the loo within 30 seconds.

 Be At Peace